dkandalov/kotlin-99/readme.md

 ```
 For the example above, the problem can be stated as the two lists ``[[3],[2,1],[3,2],[2,2],[6],[1,5],[6],[1],[2]]`` and
 ``[[1,2],[3,1],[1,5],[7,1],[5],[3],[4],[3]]`` which give the "solid" lengths of the rows and columns, top-to-bottom and left-to-right,
 respectively.
-Published puzzles are larger than this example, e.g. 25Ã—20, and apparently always have unique solutions.
+Published puzzles are larger than this example, e.g. ``25×20``, and always have unique solutions.

 ### [P99][] (***) Crossword puzzle.
 Given an empty (or almost empty) framework of a crossword puzzle and a set of words.
 The problem is to place the words into the framework.